rdolbeau/OpenLOCKTrack/README.md

 The bases are the reference bases for OpenLOCK, imported as-is in OpenSCAD.
 The Grass and Cobble texture are from the OpenSCAD-OpenLock project (https://github.com/caitlynb/OpenSCAD-OpenLock).

-The surface is designed using Inkscape to create a heightmap in greyscale.
-This heightmap is converted to an object using the OpenSCAD surface() operator.
+The surface is designed using Inkscape to create a height-map in grey-scale.
+This height-map is converted to an object using the OpenSCAD surface() operator.
 Then it is stacked on the top of the proper OpenLOCK tile to created the finished piece.
 Some post-processing of the PNG file before OpenSCAD allows for some fun modifications without too much hassle (potholes, corner banking, soft ramps, ...)

 ### The detailed stuff